 I recommend investing every month.
 Even if it is small amounts, it will pile up quickly.
 It is how I am investing.
-Every month, after receiving my salary and paying all the bills, I transfer the remaining amount to my broker account.
+After receiving my salary and paying all the bills every month, I transfer the remaining amount to my broker account.
 And from there, I buy the shares of my portfolio.

-To limit your costs, I recommend that you only buy shares of one ETF each month.
+To limit your costs, I recommend buying only one ETF shares each month.
 The best way to invest is to purchase shares of the ETF that is the most out of balance.

 For instance, you want 60% of the VT ETF and 40% of the CHSPI ETF.
 If you only have 30% CHSPI, you buy shares of CHSPI this month.
 On the other hand, if you have 55% of VT, you buy VT this month.
 It is a great simple way to keep your portfolio balanced.

-Following all these steps will help you get started with investing in the stock market.
+Following all these steps will help you start investing in the stock market.
 Investing is a great way to make your money work for you.
 And it will help you beat inflation.

 Once you start developing a routine of investing, it will get simpler.
 And as soon as you begin to get the investing going, you will start to see the benefits of investing.
 It feels great when your portfolio grows without you doing anything.

 I hope this will help you get started.
-If there is still something that is not clear, let me know in the comments below.
+If there is still something unclear, let me know in the comments below.

 If you want more reading about the stock market, you can read about the myths surrounding the stock market.